efortenberry/vcg-demo/README.md

 https://[your-force-sitename].force.com/services/apexrest/path/to/endpoint
 depending on what you've changed in your `@RestResource(urlMapping)`.

+#### JSON Processing

 Now you'll want to add some more sophisticated processing - at the moment we only acknowledge that we've received the request.

 If the external service you're integrating with sends JSON, their documentation should include a sample of the post that they'll send to you.
 Here's a fictional example json object wrapping up info about a new Case:

 ~~~ json
 {